Last updated: May 20, 2023

 During the American Civil War, Higginson commanded the 1st South Carolina Volunteers, a regiment comprised entirely of Black soldiers freed from slavery.
+This unit was based near Beaufort, South Carolina at a site called Camp Saxton, and these were among the first Black men to enlist in the United States Army.
 While the Emancipation Proclamation allowed for Black soldiers to serve, the Army still required White officers to command them.
 Higginson addressed this in his Civil War memoir, stating:

 We, their officers, did not go there to teach lessons, but to receive them.
 There were more than a hundred men in the ranks who had voluntarily met more dangers in their escape from slavery than any of my young captains had incurred in all their lives.15

 After the War, Higginson continued to advocate for women's suffrage, temperance, and later labor rights as a writer and preacher until his death in 1911.